Azure/azure-sdk-for-java/sdk/metricsadvisor/azure-ai-metricsadvisor-perf/README.md

 ### Prerequisites

-- Java Development Kit (JDK) with version 8 or above
 - Java Development Kit [JDK][jdk_link] with version 8 or above
 - [Azure Subscription][azure_subscription]
 - [Cognitive Services or Metrics Advisor account][metrics_advisor_account] to use this package.